Priyobroto99/Selenium-Automation/README.md

 ‣Website to display the test results
 ‣Java Swing to launch Input parameters to launch test suite

-Pipeline created in Aws : https://dev.azure.com/priobroto99/Automation_Project-Sample/_build
+Pipeline for sample run in Aws : https://dev.azure.com/priobroto99/Automation_Project-Sample/_build